 Once you've done all that, give your car one final wipe down with a microfiber cloth to pick up any residual dirt or dust.
 Now you're one step closer to storing your car!

 Remove all personal belongings from the car

 Make sure to remove all personal belongings from your car before storage.
-This includes items such as clothes, garbage, food, and any loose items.
+This includes clothes, garbage, food, and any loose items.
 If you have a trunk, be sure to clean it out as well.
 The less there is in your car, the less chance there is for mold or mildew to grow.

 Not only will this prevent items from getting damaged during storage, but it will also help to keep the car clean and organized.